webkool/documentation/webkool-xml-api.md

 **Attributes**

-`href`: *filename*, *optional*, an existing javascript filename.
+`href`: *filename*, *optional*, an existing ECMAScript filename.
 The path should be relative to current document path, or to the ‘include’ path that are specified in the wkc tool parameters..

 **CDATA**

-The script’s body, one of script body or href are required, but not both at the same time.
+The ECMAScript’s body, one of script body or href are required, but not both at the same time.